openmrs/openmrs-contrib-rest-api-docs/patientIdentifierType.md

 * format: a regular expression defining what the identifier text should contain.

-* formatDescription: the text an admin can enter describing the regex format they just added
+* formatDescription: An optional description of the regular expression (used to explain the requirements of the regular expression in terms a user would understand).
+For example, a regular expression like \d{4,8}could have a description like "Must be a number between 4 and 8 digits in length."

 * required: a true/false whether every patient MUST have this type

-* scheckDigit: a true/false whether this identifier has a checkdigit at the end.
+* checkDigit: a true/false whether this identifier has a checkdigit at the end.

-* validator: full class name of the IdentifierValidators
+* validator: full class name of the IdentifierValidators (for example : `org.openmrs.patient.IdentifierValidator`).

-* locationBehavior: REQUIRED=there must be patient_identifier.location_id defined by the user for this identifier or NOT_USED = patient_identifier.location_id is null
+* locationBehavior: "REQUIRED" if a location must be associated with the identifier; "NOT_USED" if the identifier does require a location.

 ## Available operations